 The insurance agent said.
 “Herb would help you out.
 I used to come in here and get a soda, shoot the breeze with Herb, and pick up money that my clients would leave for me.”

 As the character of the neighborhood changed, Herbert became more careful of the business he accepted.
-He realized some of his customers were addicts, and grew cautious about sales of paregoric and airplane glue.
-He got more calls from poisoning cases, and he’d give advice on how to induce vomiting and advise a caller to get the person to City Hospital.
+Realizing that some of his customers were chemically addicted, he grew cautious about sales of paregoric and airplane glue.
+He got more calls about accidental poisonings, and gave instructions on how to induce vomiting.
+Often, he advised a caller to get the person straight to City Hospital.

 And with the decline, there were more fights on the corner.
 Shoplifting became a problem, and youngsters tried to jimmy the telephone coin box outside the store.

-The doctor said, “the police used to play checkers with the old men in the park.
+The doctor from upstairs said, “the police used to play checkers with the old men in the park.
 Now they’re never still.
 They have their hands full with juvenile delinquents and winos.”
-There were three break in attempts in 1965, and the store still bore the scars at the transom in the back, the ceiling, and the front door.
-Breuckmann did, however, consider himself lucky that he had never been held up.
+There were three break in attempts in 1965, and the store still bore scars at the transom in the back, the ceiling, and the front door.
+Breuckmann did, however, consider himself lucky that he had never been forcibly robbed.

 This left Joe Iken at 1800 Lafayette Avenue waging the last stand of the neighborhood pharmacy in Lafayette Square.
 He allied himself with Rexall, and was still very much in business when the above ad appeared in the Lafayette Square Marquis in 1983.
 Joe advertised that he collected gas, light and phone bills, saving folks the cost of postage.
 He witnessed a certain amount of rebirth in the neighborhood, and held out for a long time.
 In an appropriate move for a community that soon trended toward the gentry, the distinctive building at 1800 Lafayette had, by 1997, become the Bark Avenue Grooming Shop, and first home of St Louis City’s Stray Rescue.

 Echoes of the past still persist around the Square – the telltale ghost sign above reflects a time when drug stores were the commercial hubs of a neighborhood.
-When MODOT is done with its latest revisions, turn onto the I-44 ramp, take a quick look up and give a nod to Harry Stiegemeyer, who may have been the dean of Lafayette Square pharmacists.
+When you make the turn onto the I-44 ramp, take a quick look up and give a nod to Harry Stiegemeyer, who may have been the dean of Lafayette Square pharmacists.
 Todays corner drug stores have given way to chain box concepts like CVS and Walgreens.
 They carry a soup-to-nuts range of products, but try to get someone there to write a card for you!